 We plan to continue to use our cash on hand to fund our development of sotigalimab, and for working capital and other general corporate purposes.
 This may include additional research, hiring additional personnel, capital expenditures, and the costs of operating as a public company.
 Advancing the development of our current and any future product candidates will require a significant amount of capital.
 Our current cash and cash equivalents are not sufficient to fund all of the actions that are necessary to complete the development of sotigalimab or any of our other product candidates.
 We will be required to obtain further funding through public or private equity offerings, sale of shares of our common stock through utilization of our equity line with Lincoln Park, debt financings, partnership, collaborations, and licensing arrangements or other sources, which may dilute our stockholders or restrict our operating activities.
 In addition, there are certain conditions and limitations on our ability to utilize our \$50,000,000 equity line with Lincoln Park.
 We are required to satisfy various conditions in order to be able to initiate additional purchases by Lincoln Park under the equity line.
-Once such conditions are satisfied, the Lincoln Park equity line purchases are subject to volume limitations tied to periodic market prices, ownership limitations limiting Lincoln Park from owning more than 4.99% of our common stock, a minimum closing price of \$3.00 per share of common stock at which we can deliver a Regular Purchase notice to Lincoln Park to purchase shares of common stock, and other limitations as specified in the Lincoln Park burchase Agreement.
-If any of these conditions are natsified or limitations are in effect, we may not be able to fully utilize the Lincoln Park equity line, which would have an adverse impact on our ability to satisfy our capital needs and could materially adversely impact our business.
+Once such conditions are satisfied, the Lincoln Park equity line purchases are subject to volume limitations tied to periodic market prices, ownership limitations limiting Lincoln Park from owning more than 4.99% of our common stock, a minimum closing price of \$3.00 per share of common stock at which we can deliver a Regular Purchase notice to Lincoln Park to purchase shares of common stock, and other limitations as specified in the Lincoln Park Purchase Agreement.
+If any of these conditions are not satisfy our capital needs and could materially adversely impact our business.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-Our failure to
+Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.